-With a seventy year history, Grymes has quite a few traditions that infuse our community with creativity, color and fun and that tie our school’s past with the present.
+With a history of more than seventy years, Grymes has quite a few traditions that infuse our community with creativity, color and fun.
+Traditions tie our school’s past with the present.
 Throughout the year, any number of special events, programs and traditions are the tapestry that add vibrant color to our school life!

 An incredibly impactful experience in every Grymes student’s year, Declamations are a wonder to behold.
 Beginning in Kindergarten, every single Grymes student memorizes a poem of their choice and recites it by memory on stage in front of their teachers, peers and parents.
 Not only is this program developing confidence, poise and courage in public speaking, but it also infuses a deep love of poetry in our community.
 Many Grymes alumni can still recite their declamations by heart!